UPDATE: This post blew up. Here’s part 2: What if students created online content for career services?

 There’s value in discussion and Q&A, full stop.
 Students should have space to ask questions about the profile and get feedback on the profile.
 They should be taught how to find and reach out to alumni – and that’s where career services really shines.

-Career services must create content that’s different that was exists on sites like YouTube or Instagram.
-Imagine offering a webinar where you learn how to find alumni on LinkedIn, write custom messages together, and then actually conduct the informational interview with the alumni in the workshop?
-That’s a personalized learning experience that’s harder to find on YouTube.
+Career services needs to create content that differs from content on YouTube or Instagram.
+Imagine offering a webinar where students learn how to find alumni on LinkedIn, write custom messages together, and then actually conduct the informational interview with the alumni in the workshop?
+That’s a unique learning experience that’s harder to find on YouTube.

-To get that kind of engaging content, career services needs to hire people who understand how students consume existing online career content and can create content that ads value to that content.
-Creating online content, teaching online, and creating engaging learning experiences is a skill – a skill that I’d argue is harder to learn than understanding corporate MBA recruiting.
+To create that kind of engaging content, career services needs to hire people who understand how students consume existing online career content.
+They need people who can create content that adds value to what already exists.
+Creating online content, teaching online, and creating engaging learning experiences is a skill.
+Career services leadership needs to hire for it.

-The office that posted that job isn’t going to get that a person with those skills because none of that is listed in their job description.
+The office that posted the job above isn’t going to get a person with creative online learning and design skills because they don’t ask for it in their job description.
+Just because a person can coach doesn’t mean they can create engaging content online.

 Hire for humor